Getting only half the audio experience? Here’s your one-stop guide to fix your headphones that only work in one ear.

 - Test your Bluetooth headphones to see if this resolves the issue.

-Check for disconnected wires inside earbud
+Check for disconnected wires inside the earbud

 If one side of your wireless earbuds is silent, despite being fully charged, the problem could be internal.

 To confirm this, you must open the control panel and check for disconnected wires.
-Read the steps below on how to repair Bluetooth headphones:

 I looked over all the methods (for the wired ones) and my headphones have none of those problems but only one side works. could you help?